Collin2024/CPP_Buildup_Collin_Schumacher_Edition/README.md

 ## Program execution

 This program was made using the 2019 Microsoft Visual Studio.
-The main executor is the main.cpp file.
-Please note that this game uses PCH: pre compiled headers via the respected headers.h and headers.cpp files, which is where the declared libraries are located e.g: #include <iostream>.
-In short, just add all of the files provided to you in this folder and press the “F5” key and watch as it compiles and executes.
+The main executor is Buildup_Collin_Schumacher_Edition.exe file just click on it and the game should run just as expected

 ## Feature List